sanketmorkhade-nr/analytics-dashboard/docs/02_high_level_design.md

 ## System Overview

-The Usage Analytics Dashboard MVP is a web-based application designed to help internal teams understand customer usage patterns through interactive visualizations and filtering capabilities.
+The Usage Analytics Dashboard is a web-based application designed to help internal teams understand customer usage patterns through interactive visualizations and filtering capabilities.
 The system loads usage data from a local CSV file at startup, processes it into structured JSON format, and stores it in memory for fast analytics queries.
-This POC focuses on core functionality without external dependencies.
+This implementation focuses on core functionality without external dependencies.

 ---